MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-csv.md

 1. A data file that consists of a series of comma-delimited object instances.
 The data file must end with the .csv file name extension.

 2. A format file that specifies the class type or projection type of the instances present in the data file.
 Every instance in the data file is assumed to be of this kind.
 The format file also specifies (1) the subset of properties and, for projections, specifies components.
-They are being imported for the indicated type, and (2) the order in which those properties appear as columns in the associated data file.
+They're being imported for the indicated type, and (2) the order in which those properties appear as columns in the associated data file.
 The format file must have the same file name as the csv file that it describes, and it must end with the .xml file name extension.

 ## Create the data file
 For example, you receive a spreadsheet that contains information about computers that you want to import into the Service Manager database.
 The following is a sample of the first 10 computers in the spreadsheet.